mbarrie1979/Theme-Parks-Waiting-Times-and-Weather-NEW/README.md

 AS A Theme Park patron
-I WANT to see the wait times for rides and the weather SO THAT I can plan my day accordigly
+I WANT to see the wait times for rides and the weather SO THAT I can plan my day accordingly
 ```

 ## Acceptance Criteria